 - Yummy Toppings: This sesame noodles recipe is great as is, but you can jazz it up with some toppings as well!
 Finish this dish with a soft boiled egg, fresh cucumbers, edamame, or green onions!

 - Serving Hot or Cold: Traditionally, these sesame noodles are served cold, however, they’re just as delicious warm!
 If you decide to serve them cold, you’ll just want to make sure to rinse the noodles in cold water once they’re finished boiling.

 These easy sesame noodles take only 10 minutes to put together, but don’t skimp on flavor!
 Try these noodles out and let me know in the comments which toppings you used!

 Did You Make This Recipe & Hungry for More?

 Follow along @MikhaEats on Instagram and Tiktok for drool-worthy step-by-step videos.
 Tag @MikhaEats on Instagram stories for a chance to be featured!

 And don't forget to rate this recipe with 5 stars below so others can enjoy it as well!

 - In a medium-sized pot, bring water to a boil.
 Add noodles and cook according to the package’s directions.
 Remove noodles and reserve water for the sauce.

-- You can also experiment with different toppings as well!
-Mix in finely sliced cucumber, soft boiled eggs, edamame, or even your favorite protein.
+- Toppings: You can also experiment with different toppings as well!
+Mix in finely sliced cucumber, soft-boiled eggs, edamame, or even your favorite protein.

 Nutrition information is calculated by software based on the ingredients in each recipe.
 It is an estimate only and provided for informational purposes.
 Nutrition may vary based on product availability, methods of preparation, origin, and freshness of ingredients, etc. Please consult with your physician or registered dietitian if precise nutrition calculations are needed for health reasons.